FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

-Therefore, implementations of the Manager and the Measurer must be aware of their common set of capabilities, {::comment}
+Therefore, implementations of the Manager and the Measurer must be aware of their common set of capabilities,

+{::comment}

-    [MB72]: Can we provide an example how to make that?
+    MB72: Can we provide an example how to make that?

-    [VP]: Nope.
+    VP: Nope.
 Say it is an integration effort.

-    [MK]: Edited.
+    MK: Edited.
 {:/comment}

 so that Traffic Profile
 instance uniquely defines the traffic during the Search making the Manager and the Measurer simple to integrate.
 None of those capabilities